cds-ruc/PIM-ANNS/README.md

 ### Hello-world example

-To verify that everything is prepared, you can run a hello-world example that verifies PIMANN's functionality, please run the following command:
+To verify that everything is prepared, you can run a hello-world example that verifies PIM-ANNS's functionality, please run the following command:

 ```bash
 AE/hello_world.sh